Discover Jesus \ Group \Sadducees

 The Sadducees were tradition-bound aristocrats concerned primarily with maintaining the authority of the Jewish priesthood.
 They held positions of power and influence within the Jewish community, particularly among the wealthy.
 They presided over temple rituals and greedily took in the income from selling sacrificial animals and money exchanges.
 However, they faded from history after a Jewish rebellion against Roman rule failed.
 The Romans destroyed the Jerusalem temple in 70 CE and, with it, the Sadducean priesthood.

 The Master did not align himself with any particular religious group or sect.
 His teachings were meant to transcend the divisions between different religious groups and bring people in direct contact with God through love, compassion, and spiritual progress regardless of national origin, religious belief, gender, or race.
-He had many interactions with the Sadducees, most of which were questions they posed to him about theological matters, rigid rules of living prescribed by Jewish religious law based in olden ideas and unbending tradition.
+He had many interactions with the Sadducees, most of which were questions they posed to him about theological matters, rigid rules of living prescribed by Jewish religious law based on olden ideas and unbending tradition.

 Jesus did not seek conflict or promote rebellion against Jewish leaders and their beliefs.
 He even "broke bread" with Sadducees on more than one occasion.
 He wished only to update them with a better concept of God, one more in line with the reality he knew from personal acquaintance with God.
 His mission was to reveal to humanity the loving Father of all without the need for priests or other intermediaries.
 That inevitably clashed with the Sadducees and their outworn, erroneous concept of a national God and their claim to be God’s only agents.